galkahana/hummus-services/src/public/mds/job-ticket-images.md

 # Images

 You can use images hosted on some web server via their URL.
 Images may be just for display, but may also be clickable links.
 Supported image types are: JPG, TIFF, PDF, PNG, GIF.
-Note that transparency is not supported at this point for PNG, GIF and TIFF.
+Transparent PNG images are supported, but note that transparency is not supported at this point for GIF and TIFF images.
 If you have means of creating a PDF from these images, you can import the PDF as an image and its transparency will be respected.

 Here is an example of using an image from a remote URL: